Skip to content

 A generator of str or byte content, depending on mode

-Source code in anystore/io.py
+Source code in anystore/io/read.py

 def smart_stream(